Lesson 3 of 5

 The Volatility Smile and Skew

-If you look at implied volatility across different strike prices, you will notice it is not uniform.
-OTM puts typically have higher IV than ATM options -- this is called 'volatility skew.'
-It exists because the market prices in crash risk.
-For wheel traders, this skew actually works in your favor: the OTM puts you sell carry a slight IV premium, meaning you collect a bit more than a purely theoretical model would suggest.
+Here's something cool: if you look at IV across different strikes, it's not flat.
+OTM puts have higher IV than ATM options.
+This is called 'volatility skew' -- the market charges more for downside protection because people fear crashes.
+For us, this is actually a good thing.
+The OTM puts we sell in the wheel carry a slight IV premium, meaning we collect a bit more than a flat-IV model would predict.

 High IV Environment